jackadven1/EasyButton/README.md

 ## EasyButton Attributes<br>
 Variables of the EasyButton module that do not belong to any of its subclasses.<br>
   * ```__version__``` A variable that contains the version of EasyButton installed in your directory; the version that is being used.
+  * ```example()``` An example project that shows some button objects, how to use them, what they are capable of, and other extra actions that can be performed.

 ## rect()<br>
 Rectangular button object.<br>